TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Related Work

 We also mention some other efforts to detect trending topics in various domains.
-Vakali \textit{et al.} proposed a cloud-based framework for detecting trending topics on Twitter and blogging systems~\cite{Vakali2012}, focusing particularly on implementing the framework on the cloud, which is complementary to our goal.
-Golbandi {\it et al.}~\cite{Golbandi2013} tackled the detection of trending topics for search engines.
+Vakali \textit{et al.} proposed a cloud-based framework for detecting trending topics on Twitter and blogging systems~\citep{Vakali2012}, focusing particularly on implementing the framework on the cloud, which is complementary to our goal.
+Golbandi {\it et al.}~\citep{Golbandi2013} tackled trend topic detection for search engines.
 Despite the similar goal, their solution applies to a very different domain, and thus focuses on different elements (query terms) and uses different techniques (language models) for prediction.

-In sum, to our knowledge, we are the first to tackle the inherent challenges of predicting UGC popularity (trends and measures) as early and accurately as possible, on a per-object basis, recognizing that different objects may require different monitoring periods for accurate predictions.
-We build upon existing methods, extending them and combining them, to design a novel solution to this problem.
+Table~\ref{tab:salesmat} summarizes the key functionalities of the aforementioned approaches as well as of our new TrendLearner method.
+In sum, to our knowledge, we are the first to tackle the inherent challenges of predicting UGC popularity (trends and metrics) as early and accurately as possible, on a per-object basis, recognizing that different objects may require different monitoring periods for accurate predictions.
+More important, the challenges we approach with TrendLearner (i.e. predicting trends also tackling the tradeoff between prediction accuracy and remaining interest after prediction on a per-object basis) are key to leverage popularity prediction towards practical scenarios and deployment in real systems.